grunklejp/BooleanPlayGround/README.md

 1. Drag and Drop to delete feature.
 2. Add power source switch and display bulbs widgets
 3. multi select dragging
+4. Add Labeling feature so users can place comments on specific gates